Do Football Bets Include Extra Time?

 Loading...

-If you’re a relative newcomer to the world of football betting, you might already have been tripped up by betting sites’ rules regarding extra time.
+If you’re a relative newcomer to the world of sports betting, you might already have been tripped up by betting sites’ rules regarding extra time in football.

-And if you’re just getting into Matched Betting, without having followed football before, it can be even more confusing.
+And if you’re just getting into Matched Betting, without having followed football before at all, it can be even more confusing.

 In this article, we’ve broken down all you need to know about extra time in football matches - when it happens, why it happens, and what effect it can have on your football betting.